We are working towards ‘Bee Friendly Canberra’

 - Where the public are educated to minimize pesticide/ herbicide use.

 Please contact us if your business, school or community group would like to join us!

-We have partnered with ‘Cool Australia- Learn for Life’ to create an exciting ‘Love Food?Love Bees!‘ curriculum for years 5/6 and High School as well.
+Bee Curriculums for classrooms: We have partnered with ‘Cool Australia- Learn for Life’ to create an exciting ‘Love Food?Love Bees!‘ curriculums for Early Childhood, years 5/6 and High School as well.
 They can be downloaded from the Cool Australia website and taken straight into the classroom & also practically outside in the garden!
 We love the way Cool Australia curriculums are easy to use, focussed on sustainability and empower students to take action for the good of the world.
 Check out their very diverse curriculum materials through our website.

 This project has also led to to the creation of ‘Plant Species for Pollinators’ which are additions to the ACT Urban Services Tree and plant species list which is used by Developers to plan the plantings in new suburbs.
 We have added the flowering times, the type of forage, whether it is nectar, pollen or seeds and the third aspect is the bees, butterflies or birds which use the plants for food.
 We are collaborating with Greening Australia and Canberra Birds Group to complete the information and look forward to its completion!